sendgrid/sendgrid-ruby/USAGE.md

 ```
 ## Retrieve all IP whitelabels

-**This endpoint allows you to retrieve all of the IP whitelabels that have been createdy by this account.**
+**This endpoint allows you to retrieve all of the IP whitelabels that have been created by this account.**

 You may include a search key by using the "ip" parameter.
 This enables you to perform a prefix search for a given IP segment (e.g. "192.").